 A plaintiff has four years from the date upon which the breach occurred to bring a claim for breach of contract.

-Contact the Houston Breach of Contract Lawyers at Berg Plummer Johnson & Raval, LLP
+Contact the Houston Breach of Contract Lawyers at Berg Plummer & Johnson, LLP